Healthy Homes Assessment Hospital Hill

 Draught Stopping Hospital Hill

-Draughts may lead to lower temperatures in households.
-A humid house costs more to heat, which completed jobs in wasting energy and resulting in higher bills.
+Draughts can lead to less temperature in homes.
+A cold house is more expensive to heat, which means wasting money and energy.

-If you are able to feel external air flowing in or the air is clear out of a hole or gap, then it’s most likely a gap or an opening that needs sealing in somehow.
-Cracks and gaps that are large should be permanently stopped.
-The gaps that exceed 3mm that let air in or out of your house require the sealing.
-In the case of an open fireplace is not in use, it can create draughts.
-This should be blocked from.
-Landlords and property managers are accountable for making sure that such draughts are squelched whenever possible.
+If you can feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap that is, it’s most likely a gap or an opening that needs sealing in any way.
+Cracks or gaps with large gaps must be permanently stopped.
+The gaps that exceed 3mm that allow air to enter or exit of the home require sealing.
+For example, if the open fireplace isn’t used it could cause draughts, and should be blocked off.
+Property managers and landlords are responsible for ensuring that such draughts are squelched as far as possible.

-You don’t need to block off holes or gaps which are part of the building.
-For instance, small gaps around doors and windows may be required to allow movement of the structure when the house is heated and cools to allow them to be closed and opened instead of than being stuck.
-We will test all doors and windows in our Healthy Homes assessment of your rental property.
+You don’t require to cover up holes or gaps that are part of the building.
+For instance, small gaps around windows and doors may be required to allow for movement within the building when the house warms and cools to allow them to be closed and opened rather than being stuck.
+We will test the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections